nurzhanzhanuzak/eventsourcing/docs/topics/projection.rst

 Tracking recorders
 ==================

-First, let's consider the "read model".
-The library's :ref:`tracking recorder <Tracking recorder>` classes (:class:`~eventsourcing.popo.POPOTrackingRecorder`, :class:`~eventsourcing.sqlite.SQLiteTrackingRecorder`, and :class:`~eventsourcing.postgres.PostgresTrackingRecorder`) can be extended arbitrarily to define command and query methods that update and present a materialised view of the application state.
+The library's :ref:`tracking recorder <Tracking recorder>` classes (:class:`~eventsourcing.popo.POPOTrackingRecorder`, :class:`~eventsourcing.sqlite.SQLiteTrackingRecorder`,
+and :class:`~eventsourcing.postgres.PostgresTrackingRecorder`) can be extended arbitrarily to define command and query methods that update and present a materialised view of the state of an event-sourced application atomically with tracking information.
+The tracking information indicates the position in an application sequence of an event that was processed when the materialised view was updated.

-For example, the :class:`CountRecorder` class shown here extends the abstract base class :class:`~eventsourcing.persistence.TrackingRecorder` by defining abstract methods :func:`incr_created_events_counter`, :func:`incr_subsequent_events_counter`, :func:`get_created_events_counter`, :func:`get_subsequent_events_counter`, and :func:`get_all_events_counter`.
+For example, the :class:`CountRecorder` class, included below, extends the library's abstract base class :class:`~eventsourcing.persistence.TrackingRecorder` by defining abstract methods :func:`incr_created_events_counter`, :func:`incr_subsequent_events_counter`, :func:`get_created_events_counter`, :func:`get_subsequent_events_counter`, and :func:`get_all_events_counter`.
 These methods